greg-raven/Uncommon-Sense/_posts/2023-06-11-power-is-the-prize.md

 ---
-title: 'Power is the prize'
+title: "Power is the prize"
 layout: post
 categories:
 - corruption